A Systematic Analysis of Stellar Populations in the Host Galaxies of Changing-look AGNs: Results and Analysis

 \subsection{Host Galaxy Classifications}

-The $\rm {[NII]/H{\alpha}}$ versus $\rm {[OIII]/H{\beta}}$ diagnostic diagram (BPT diagram) is commonly used to distinguish AGN activity from star formation \citep{1981PASP...93....5B,1987ApJS...63..295V}.
+The $\rm {[NII]/H{\alpha}}$ versus $\rm {[OIII]/H{\beta}}$ diagnostic diagram (the "Baldwin, Phillips \& Terlevich", BPT diagram) is commonly used to distinguish AGN activity from star formation \citep{1981PASP...93....5B,1987ApJS...63..295V}.
 In Figure ~\ref{fig:BPT} we show the line ratios of CL-AGNs in the BPT diagram.
-The CL-AGNs with unresolved narrow lines are excluded ($\rm S/N$ of narrow lines are required to be greater than 2.0).
-We also show the pure star formation line \citep{2003MNRAS.346.1055K}, extreme star formation line \citep{2001ApJ...556..121K} and Seyfert-LINER classification line \citep{2006MNRAS.372..961K,2010MNRAS.403.1036C}.
-The emission line ratios of ``turn-off" spectra, after subtraction of the stellar components (both continuum and emission lines), classify most CL-AGN host galaxies into a borderline region between LINER and Seyfert classifications, and some of others are consistent with AGN-like, or composite (between AGN and HII), which is clearly different from that of normal AGNs.
+The CL-AGNs with unresolved narrow lines are excluded (the $\rm S/N$ of narrow lines are required to be greater than 2.0).
+We also show the pure star formation line \citep{2003MNRAS.346.1055K}, the extreme star formation line \citep{2001ApJ...556..121K}, and the Seyfert-LINER classification line \citep{2006MNRAS.372..961K,2010MNRAS.403.1036C}.
+The emission line ratios of the ``turn-off" spectra, after the subtraction of the stellar components (both continuum and emission lines), classify most CL-AGN host galaxies into a borderline region between the LINER and Seyfert classifications, and some of others are consistent with AGN-like, or composite (between AGN and HII) regions, which are clearly different from those of normal AGNs.
 This result is consistent with previous works.
-Three CL-AGN in \cite{2016ApJ...826..188R} were classified as AGN-like.
+Three CL-AGNs in \cite{2016ApJ...826..188R} were classified as AGN-like.
 The emission line ratio of iPTF 16bco is consistent with a LINER \citep{2017ApJ...835..144G}.
-PS1-13cbe is classified as a LINER in automatic Portsmouth pipeline from SDSS classification.
+PS1-13cbe is classified as a LINER in the automatic Portsmouth pipeline from SDSS classification.
 However, calculations after starlight subtraction classify it clearly as a Seyfert \citep{2018arXiv181103694K}.
-Five newly-found CL-AGNs in \cite{2019ApJ...883...31F} also locate in the region between LINER and Seyfert.
+Five newly-found CL-AGNs in \cite{2019ApJ...883...31F} are also located in the region between LINER and Seyfert.

 We also present the emission line ratios for the ``turn-on" spectra in Figure ~\ref{fig:BPT}.
-It is clear that ``turn-on" states have similar distribution as ``turn-off" states.
+It is clear that ``turn-on" states have similar distributions as ``turn-off" states.
 This similar behavior between two phases may be explained by the fact that the narrow line emissions trace the average AGN continuum over a much longer timescale than changing-look transition.
 While the emissivity decay time for narrow lines is only a few years, the light-travel time effects prolong the response time to hundreds of years.
 Therefore, any short-term variabilities are smeared out \citep{1995ApJ...445L...1E}.
-So it may not be surprising that the ``turn-on" and ``turn-off" states have similar narrow emission line ratios.
+So it may not be surprising that the ``turn-on" and ``turn-off" states have similarly narrow emission line ratios.